Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Introduction

-Our second contribution is to show how to estimate the matching functions parameters by maximum likelihood using two computational approaches: (i) the nested approach; and (ii) the MPEC (mathematical program with equilibrium constraints) approach.
-We provide analytical expressions of the gradient of the log-likelihood for both approaches for efficient estimation.
-Furthermore, we show that for models featuring a constant return to scale matching function, one can obtain close-form formulas for the confidence intervals of estimates.
+Our second contribution is in the estimation of structural parameters in the matching functions.
+We propose a general maximum likelihood strategy that estimates a number of candidate matching models consistent with our characterization of matching functions.
+The final estimates are obtained using a model selection criterion.
+Existing methodology arbitrarily estimates the model of choice without entertaining the possibility that other models might be more consistent with the data generating process.
+Our characterization of this general class of models allows us to consider a set of models from which we select the one that best fit the data generating process.
+We propose two computational approaches: (i) the nested approach; and (ii) the Mathematical Program with Equilibrium Constraints (MPEC) approach.\footnote{We provide analytical expressions of the gradient of the log-likelihood for both approaches for efficient estimation.
+Furthermore, we show that for models featuring a constant return to scale matching function, one can obtain close-form formulas for the confidence intervals of estimates.}

-Our third contribution is to show that we can conduct counterfactual experiments without estimating the model parameters.
-We call this the Parameter-Free approach.
+For our third contribution, we show that for a subclass of models, we can conduct counterfactual experiments without estimating the model parameters.
+We call this the {\it parameter-free} approach.
 All the papers in the literature have taken the standard approach where we first estimate the structural parameters followed by computation of the counterfactual equilibrium using the estimated parameters.
-We show that for a subclass of matching function equilibrium models whose matching functions satisfy two properties, (i) homogeneity and (ii) multiplicative separability in parameters, we can compute the counterfactual equilibrium without knowledge of the estimated parameters.
-These two properties allow us to reformulate these equilibrium matching models into a system of nonlinear equations, with the ratio of counterfactual to observed equilibria as unknowns.
+We show that for a subclass of matching function equilibrium models whose matching functions are (i) of the Cobb-Douglas form, and (ii) multiplicatively separable in parameters, we can compute the counterfactual equilibrium without knowledge of the estimated parameters.
+These two properties allow us to reformulate these equilibrium matching models into a system of nonlinear equations, with ratios of counterfactual to observed equilibrium matching as unknowns.
 The new system of non-linear equations is free from structural parameters.
-We show that this new system of equations has a unique solution in terms of the ratio of the counterfactual to observed equilibria which allow us to compute the counterfactual equilibrium accordingly.
-While this Parameter-Free approach has limitations in terms of scope of models it applies to, it has the computational advantage of not requiring the estimation of the structural parameters in the matching functions.
+We show that this new system of equations has a unique solution in terms of these ratios which allows us to compute the counterfactual equilibrium accordingly.
+Our new approach has the computational advantage of not requiring the estimation of the structural parameters in the matching functions.